Visiting Forks Washington and Olympic National Park

 The first, Second, and Third Beaches extend south from the mouth of the Quileute River.
 These beaches are long, flat crescents popular with photographers due to sea-stacks (a well-known sea-stack complex, the “Quileute Needles”, lies just offshore), tidal pools, and eagles.
 Access to Second and Third Beaches requires hikes of 0.5 to 1.5 miles, respectively.
 The headlands at First Beach and Second Beach can’t be passed, but one can backpack south from Third Beach along the coast for about 17 miles to Oil City.

 The Hoh Rainforest in Olympic National Park

-The Hoh Visitor Center is about 30 miles from us, and the Hoh Rainforest is possibly best known attraction in the Olympic National Park.
-Average annual rainfall in the Hoh Valley is in excess of 150 inches, and has a spectacular effect on the vegetation.
-Along the “Hall of Mosses” Trail, the moss-draped maples are extravagantly green year round, so much so that somebody has written that the air appears to be jade-colored.
+The Hoh Visitor Center is about 30 miles from us, and the Hoh Rainforest is possibly the best-known attraction in the Olympic National Park.
+Average annual rainfall in the Hoh Valley is in excess of 150 inches and has a spectacular effect on the vegetation.
+Along the “Hall of Mosses” Trail, the moss-draped maples are extravagantly green year-round, so much so that somebody has written that the air appears to be jade-colored.
 The Spruce Trail follows the glacier-carved Hoh river maple and red alder “bottom”.
 Scenic raft trips are available in summer along the Hoh River, and guides can be contracted throughout the year for fishing and scenic trips.

 Other Regional Activities